HaythamHijaziUC/Web-Cam-based-Eye-Tracking-for-Code-Comprehension-Evaluation/README.md

 ## Acknowledgements

-Developed at in collaboration between Palestine Ahliya University with CISUC, University of Coimbra, Portugal.
+Developed in collaboration between Palestine Ahliya University and CISUC, University of Coimbra, Portugal.
 Supported by the BRAIN research project.